keptupp/A-text-summarization-approach-to-enhance-global-and-local-information-awareness-of-transformer/README.md

-# A text summarization approach to enhance global and local information awareness of transformer
+# A Text Summarization Approach to Enhance Global and Local Information Awareness of Transformer
 Paper experiment source code

 This project comes from one of our papers **Text-summaries-of-global-and-local-information-awareness**